Corporate law: Shares and share capital

 Companies may issue different types of shares, called "classes" of shares, offering different rights to the shareholders depending on the underlying regulatory rules pertaining to corporate structures, taxation, and capital market rules.
 A company might issue both ordinary shares and preference shares, with the two types having different voting and/or economic rights.
 It might provide that preference shareholders shall each receive a cumulative preferred dividend of a certain amount per annum, but the ordinary shareholders shall receive everything else.
 Corporations will structure capital raising in this way in order to appeal to different lenders in the market by providing different incentives for investment.
 The total value of issued shares in a company is said to represent its equity capital.
-Most jurisdictions regulate the minimum amount of capital which a company may have, although some jurisdictions prescribe minimum amounts of capital for companies engaging in certain types of business (e.g. banking, insurance etc.).

-Similarly, most jurisdictions regulate the maintenance of equity capital, and prevent companies returning funds to shareholders by way of distribution when this might leave the company financially exposed.
+Most jurisdictions regulate the minimum amount of capital which a company may have, although some jurisdictions prescribe minimum amounts of capital for companies engaging in certain types of business (e.g., banking, insurance, etc.).
+Similarly, most jurisdictions regulate the maintenance of equity capital, and prevent companies from returning funds to shareholders by way of distribution when this might leave the company financially exposed.
 Often this extends to prohibiting a company from providing financial assistance for the purchase of its own shares.